smujaddid/aglio-theme-olio-printing/README.md

 This package is incremental changes on top of [@hajimeni aglio-theme-olio-attributes](https://github.com/hajimeni/aglio-theme-olio-attributes)

+This package is incremental changes on top of [@BenGardiner aglio-theme-olio-printing](https://github.com/BenGardiner/aglio-theme-olio-printing)

+This package also referencing changes from [@onlicar aglio-theme-onlicar](https://github.com/onlicar/aglio-theme-onlicar) which is [this commit](https://github.com/onlicar/aglio-theme-onlicar/commit/8fa8005dacf95853788bb082de88e2a7ce4baaec)

-This packages (as changes to @hajimeni aglio-theme-olio-attributes) was developed with support from the [National Motor Freight Traffic Association](http://www.nmfta.org) to produce standalone documentation for the [Open Telematics API](https://github.com/nmfta-repo/nmfta-opentelematics-api)
+This packages (as changes to @BenGardiner aglio-theme-olio-printing) was developed with support from the [National Motor Freight Traffic Association](http://www.nmfta.org) to produce standalone documentation for the [Open Telematics API](https://github.com/nmfta-repo/nmfta-opentelematics-api)